Hexak12/vmf/README.md

 ### To do:
 - make it more clean
-- fix the tree files please
+- fix the tree please

 ### Maintainer
 - me